 Up to this point, most of the lessons in this book have been geared toward print output.
-Aside from the web banner project at the end of Lesson 9, this lesson is the first oriented specifically toward web images.
+This lesson is the first oriented specifically toward web images, though most of the techniques used in the lesson are applicable when preparing images for print as well.